Torture Techniques Of The Middle Ages

 Unveiling the Dark Practices: Torture Techniques of the Middle Ages

 The use of torture was also deeply embedded in the feudal system, where lords and monarchs held immense power over their subjects.
+The methods employed were often gruesome and prolonged, intended not only to extract information but also to serve as a stark warning to the populace.
 It served as a means of maintaining control and suppressing dissent.
-Public executions and torture displays were common occurrences, designed to deter others from challenging the established order.
-The methods employed were often gruesome and prolonged, intended not only to extract information but also to serve as a stark warning to the populace.
+Because of that, public executions and torture displays were common occurrences, designed to deter others from challenging the established order.
 This era's torture practices reflect a society grappling with issues of power, faith, and control, revealing a dark chapter in human history.

 Comprehensive Overview of Medieval Torture